kminartz/kminartz.github.io/_pages/about.md

 ---

 Hi there!
 My name is Koen, and I am a PhD candidate in the Data Mining group of Eindhoven University of Technology.
-My work focuses primarily on generative machine learning for time-evolving data with applications to various scientific domains; however, in general I am broadly interested and like to work on a variety of topics.
+My work focuses primarily on generative machine learning for time-evolving data with applications to various scientific domains; however, I am broadly interested and like to work on a variety of topics.

 Some projects that I have been working on include: